TUNSA-Space-Robotics/tunsa-sr-f1tenth/README.md

 ## Introduction

-This project, entitled "LiDAR-based Autonomous Navigation for F1/10 Vehicles", was conducted under the Tunisian Space Association (TUNSA)'s Space Robotics team.
-It focuses on developing cutting-edge solutions for autonomous navigation in F1/10 vehicles.
+This project focuses on developing cutting-edge solutions for autonomous navigation in F1/10 vehicles.
 Leveraging a combination of advanced algorithms and technologies, our team aimed to enhance collision prevention, wall-following accuracy, obstacle avoidance, and localization.

 ## Project Scope

-Executed under tight timelines from August 27, 2022, to December 7, 2022, the project was led by Elyes Khechine who brought together a dedicated team of skilled professionals to address key challenges in autonomous vehicle navigation.
-Collaborative efforts and strategic decision-making led to the successful implementation of innovative solutions tailored to F1/10 vehicle requirements.
+Executed under tight timelines from August 27, 2022, to December 7, 2022, the project was led by Elyes Khechine with a dedicated team from TUNSA Space Robotics to address key challenges in autonomous vehicle navigation.
+This repository contains a ROS workspace which includes our proposed solutions for the first 5 [labs](https://f1tenth-coursekit.readthedocs.io/en/stable/assignments/labs/index.html) of the [F1TENTH Autonomous Vehicle Course](https://f1tenth-coursekit.readthedocs.io/en/stable/introduction/overview.html) provided by the University of Pennsylvania.
+During our work, we followed this [plan](https://docs.google.com/spreadsheets/d/12VkkMe5WgANmVBByFx13zXS2Ez5oGKWnXdzBt8jrHEU/edit?usp=sharing).
+For each lab, we were provided with a template repository, which contains the latex source files for lab instructions as well as any skeleton code.

 ## Technical Details